IceFireCode/SmellyRover/TECHDEBT.md

 [ ] improve public interface of Rover (names like XYD are unclear) [X] public get XYD and public pos basically do the same thing...
-[ ] getPositionAsString could belong to Position class
+[ ] getPositionAsString could belong to Position class [ ] test uncovered code throwing error when a command is not valid

 [x] use enum for commands L, R and M
     [x] create enum Command